 The Farmington Civic Center is located in the center of downtown and serves as convention center as well as a performing and visual arts center; The Farmington Museum features exhibits of the history of the area, traveling exhibits, art shows and lecture series; the community is also home to a children's museum and science center.
 Downtown Farmington has four major Art Walks a year, and the Maker's Market features vendors who sell fresh produce and homemade and handmade goods.
 A great asset to the community is San Juan College which is home to the Henderson Fine Arts Center that has a 800-seat theater and an art wing with gallery.

-Farmington has a high crime rate, with theft being the most common crime committed.
+The crime rate is high, with theft being the most common crime.

 San Juan Medical Center is located here.

-Farmington does offer intercity bus service with discounts for seniors; Four Corners Regional Airport is in Farmington and is used for general aviation, charter flights, and military operations.
+Farmington offers intercity bus service with discounts for seniors; Four Corners Regional Airport is in Farmington and is used for general aviation, charter flights, and military operations.
 Durango, Colorado, also has a regional airport, but the nearest international airport is in Albuquerque, about 185 miles away.

 Please note that all contributions to Topretirements may be edited, altered, or removed by other contributors.
 If you don't want your writing to be edited mercilessly, then don't submit it here.
 By submitting content and/or photographs here you agree to give Topretirements.com the rights to use them in any manner without cost or attribution.You are also promising us that you wrote this yourself, or copied it from a public domain or similar free resource (see Project:Copyrights for details).
 DO NOT SUBMIT COPYRIGHTED WORK WITHOUT PERMISSION!